Automattic/themes/reverie/readme.txt

 == Description ==

-Reverie is a minimal blogging theme inspired by architects and designers Alvar, Aino and Elissa Aalto.
+Reverie is a theme inspired by the work of Mark Rothko.
+It features four style variations for each season — Spring (default), Summer, Fall, and Winter.
+Use it to illuminate your prose, poetry, stories, photos, and more.

+Reverie is a block theme interpretation of ma.tt's theme, designed by Joen Asmussen and forked from Twenty Thirteen.

 == Changelog ==

-= 0.0.1 =
+= 1.0.0 =

 == Copyright ==